-Share Ownership of Management (See page 46)
+Share Ownership of Management (See page 64)

-As of the close of business on September 16, 2002, the most recent practicable date prior to the date of this proxy statement and prospectus, directors and officers of Genomic Solutions (and their respective affiliates) collectively owned approximately 38% of the outstanding shares of Genomic Solutions common stock entitled to vote at the special meeting on the merger agreement and the merger.
-All of the directors and certain of their affiliates and certain executive officers, who as of September 16, 2002 collectively owned approximately 38% of the outstanding shares of Genomic Solutions common stock entitled to vote at the special meeting, have entered into voting agreements with Harvard Bioscience under which they have agreed, among other things, to vote their shares of Genomic Solutions common stock in favor of adoption and approval of the merger agreement and approval of the merger.
+As of the close of business on the record date for the special meeting of Genomic Solutions stockholders at which the merger agreement and the merger will be presented and voted upon, directors and officers of Genomic Solutions (and their respective affiliates) collectively owned approximately [ ]% of the outstanding shares of Genomic Solutions common stock entitled to vote at the special meeting on the merger agreement and the merger.
+All of these directors and specified officers (and their respective affiliates) have entered into voting agreements with Harvard Bioscience under which they have agreed, among other things, to vote their shares of Genomic Solutions common stock in favor of adoption and approval of the merger agreement and approval of the merger.